 - The maintenance of the plant is easy and requires low costs.

 - It’s also environmentally-friendly as it produces less exhaust gas pollution.

 Unfortunately, there are some drawbacks with the gas turbine power plant as:

 - The plant wouldn’t start without a pre-compressed, which requires an auxiliary power supply for starting the plant.

-- It has fewer vibrations compared with reciprocating engines of the same speed, despite the compressor producing an objectable high-frequency noise.
+- It has fewer vibrations than reciprocating engines of the same speed, despite the compressor producing an objectable high-frequency noise.

-- The blades require special cooling methods as a result of the severity of operating with high temperature and pressure.
+- The blades require special cooling methods due to the severity of operating with high temperature and pressure.